 - The Entrant, including each member of a Soloist/Duo Entrant or a Group Entrant, must be a legal resident of Maine.

-- To be eligible, the Entrant, including each member of a Soloist/Duo Entrant or a Group Entrant, must not currently be under a recording contract.
+- To be eligible, the Entrant, including each member of a Soloist/Duo Entrant or a Group Entrant, must not currently be under a recording or management contract.

 - The Contest Sponsors shall have the right at any time to require proof of identity and/or eligibility from each Entrant, including from each member of a Soloist/Duo or Group Entrant to participate in The Contest.